xWink/Discord-Bot/README.md

 `!mybang` - Shows player's bang scores.

 `!ping` - Returns "pong!" and your latency in ms. Keeps track of user's best/worst scores.

+`!removerole [role name]` - Gets secondary confirmation from user, then removes the role from the user if possible

 `!roles` - Shows a list of available roles to join.